Crawl4AI vs Exa in 2026 — OSS Crawler or Neural Search? (with fastCRW Benchmarks)

 Bottom Line

 Crawl4AI vs Exa is a build-vs-buy question dressed as a product comparison.
-Pick Crawl4AI if you want OSS Python in-process, pick Exa if you want a hosted neural index, pick fastCRW when 833ms p50 latency, 92% coverage, and 6.6 MB RAM in one 8 MB binary is a better engineering shape than running both stacks side by side.
+Pick Crawl4AI if you want OSS Python in-process, pick Exa if you want a hosted neural index, pick fastCRW when scrape and search behind one Firecrawl-compatible API in a single small binary is a better engineering shape than running both stacks side by side.

 Continue exploring